 Location: Spanish Town

 As we set about our preparations, the excitement was high, until we saw the rough journey ahead.
 Sea Legs were nothing compared to what we gained as a crew tonight.
 Imagine “The Deadliest Catch” on steroids… at least that’s what it felt like to some of us.
 The sea fought us with a fury as we set sail to our next stop.
-We traveled nonstop from 4pm-11:30am with shifts of people to check the necessary parts of our ship and that they were all working.
+We traveled nonstop from 4 pm-11:30 am with shifts of people to check the necessary parts of our ship and that they were all working.
 Each crew was on 3 hours and off 6 hours, during which you could TRY to sleep; if you could bungee yourself into the bunks well enough.
-During the journey we were also taught how to properly wear our PFDs (personal Flotation Devices) and how to literally hook ourselves into the safety of the rocking ship.
+During the journey, we were also taught how to properly wear our PFDs (Personal Flotation Devices) and how to literally hook ourselves into the safety of the rocking ship.
 Essentially, it was falling in style; if you were lucky.

 While doing the checks, we were taught how to steer the helm, check the horrible engine room for different pressures, plot our course on a map, and make sure we followed the compass all the way to safety.
 As I sat awake during my watch steering the helm, I couldn’t think how completely amazing it would be to travel the world hundreds of years ago with only the stars and the possibility of an unknown world as your guide.
 My hat’s off to you, fellow explorers… I couldn’t have done it.
-As we finally made our way into the rising sun just over the island of St. Barthelemy, safety and finally some dry land were there to welcome us home.
+As we finally made our way into the rising sun just over the island of St. Barthelemy, safety and finally, some dry land was there to welcome us home.

-P.S. if you need to toss your beloved cookies, do so overboard while sitting down, anchored to the stern… down wind.
+P.S. if you need to toss your beloved cookies, do so overboard while sitting down, anchored to the stern… downwind.
 Oh.
 And Dramamine, I adore you.
 I really really do.

 P.S.S.
-This is a wildly dramatic interpretation of the above events… sorry mom.
+This is a wildly dramatic interpretation of the above events… sorry, mom.
 I’m dramatic.